JESUSJH18/numerical-analysis/topic-5/README.md

 # Numerical Differentiation and Integration – Topic 5 Practices (Course 2024/2025)

-This repository contains implementations and exercises related to **numerical differentiation and integration**, based on the Topic 5 content of the Numerical Analysis course.
+This folder contains implementations and exercises related to **numerical differentiation and integration**, based on the Topic 5 content of the Numerical Analysis course.

 ## Contents